 This Question is from Jeannie!

 Hi, my daughter has come into possession of an antique doll.
 We can't find any information about this doll.
-It is on a stand and the bottom says saroff character-french consulate 1799-1815.
+It is on a stand, and the bottom says Saroff character-french consulate 1799-1815.
 It appears to be quite old.
-It states that the doll is completely hand made.
+It states that the doll is entirely hand made.
 Can you tell me anything about this type of doll?
 I appreciate any information you can give me.
-Thank you, Jeannie